johno/ruby_optimization_techniques/final/final.md

 In recent years, the Ruby programming language has grown its community and established itself as a valuable, popular tool for many tasks [O’Donoghue, 2014].
 The success of Ruby on Rails as a prototyping framework, as well as a full-stack solution for some larger companies, has brought forth a myriad of techniques to ensure that the language’s speed differences compared to similar languages are minimal.
 Ruby’s slower performance, as compared to C or Java, is attributed to interpreted execution, dynamic typing, meta-programming support, and the Global Interpreter Lock [Odaira, Castanos, and Tomari, 2014].
 This increase in popularity has caused a large number independent optimization efforts to arise from large corporations such as IBM and AT&T, as well as efforts from the Ruby open-source community.

-> When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck. - Heim, Michael (2007).
+> When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck. <br>_- Heim, Michael (2007)._

 ## MRI (> 1.9)